okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/pwd-optional-sign-in-email/main/index.md

 **Learning outcomes**

 * Configure your Okta org to enable user sign-in without a password.
-* Integrate password-optional sign-in flows in your app using the Embedded SDK.
+* Integrate a password-optional sign-in flow into an application based on an embedded SDK.

 **What you need**